-Romania: No new electricity production capacities and country became net electricity importer31.
-August 2020. / SEE Energy News
+Romania: No new electricity production capacities and country became net electricity importer, SEE Energy News

 In Romania in the last ten years, no new electricity production capacities have been built, therefore the country is now forces to imports electricity for its own consumption, said Romanian Minister of Economy and Energy Virgil Popescu.

 Minister Popescu stressed that energy is another strategic area of Romania and it should not be an issue whether the country is able to build new production capacities, to switch from coal to natural gas and build new renewable capacities.
 In the last ten years there were no state-side investments in electricity production and now Romania is importing electricity.
 He said that there are feasibility studies already in progress and the construction of new electricity generation capacities will actually start next year.

 He said that all companies, whether state-owned or private, need a strong push to make these investments, because there is money for energy, including for the construction of units 3 and 4 at NPP Cernavoda.